SeanCdepu/ClickView_Takehome/README.md

 -	Table clustering degrades the more DML performed on the table, lowering the update/merge rate on this table would help decrease the number of times you would need to re-cluster
 -	One the same vain as lowering DML, splitting out this table based on requirements of this data’s lead time such as creating a table for real-time requirements and daily load requirements
 - Creating views on top of this table which only looks at the most recent data is also a great tactic of increasing query performance I like to use

+# Editor's Note
+After my performance on the last tech test it was apparent that Snowflake's clustering and query optimisation was a definite gap in my knowledge so before attempting this second chance I did spend about an hour researching how they work.
+In the interest of setting accurate expectations of why technical skill, this task took me around 2 hours to complete excluding research done beforehand.
+I wanted to make sure I double checked everything and didn't rush.